tanish2k09/Doubletap2wake-2.0/README.md

 Follow these steps if you have the good ol' v1.0 from dev Dennis Rassmann :
-(For feasibility, I've added port-dt2w-functions.txt with all the necessary code)
+(For feasibility, I've added port-dt2w-functions.txt with all the necessary code) (Also note : doubletap2wake.c has been referenced as dt2w.c just because I'm too lazy)
 1) Replace the whole "detect_doubletap2wake" function from v2.0 to v1.0
 2) Remove "calc_feather" function from v1.0 and place "calc_within_range" function from v2.0
+3) Remove "exec_count" variable declaration ("static bool exec_count") and uses from all places
+4) Define "DT2W_RADIUS" in the beginning of dt2w.c, along with other defines.
+Copy from port txt.
+5) Remove "DT2W_FEATHER" definition from the defines.
-3) Remove "exec_count" variable declaration ("static bool exec_count") and uses from all places Optional step 4: Change Version, author, desc, etc. Find "/* Version, author, desc, etc */" and replace next 4 lines from port file.
+Optional step 6: Change Version, author, desc, etc. Find "/* Version, author, desc, etc */" and replace next 4 lines from port file.
-5) That's it!
+7) That's it!
 You're good to compile it now.
-6) If it works nicely, make sure to give me a thanks on xda thread :D
+8) If it works nicely, make sure to give me a thanks on xda thread :D

 Follow these steps if you don't even have the good ol' v1.0 from dev Dennis Rassmann :